This page is an automated translation of /nl/mineralblocksresearch.html and has not been reviewed yet.

 The atomic weight of sodium is 11, the atomic weight of chlorine is 17.
 If you convert this to percentages, the sodium accounts for 39% of the weight of table salt.
 The sodium content of a lick stone can therefore never exceed 39%.
 In most licks the percentage of sodium is 38%.
 The remainder is chlorine, and then there is only one percent left for the trace minerals and any additives.

-Before we can assess the various lick stones, we first have to determine what the purpose of the lick stone is.
-Anyone who does some calculations (see our [Nutritional calculator] (* food calculator)) will soon see that the average Dutch pasture can meet the horse's mineral needs perfectly.
-With & eacute; & eacute; one exception: Sodium.
-It is still just when the horse does not work and hardly sweats, but in all other cases the average pasture contains far too little sodium, which is why you should always offer a horse a lick.
+Before we can assess the various licks, we must first determine what the purpose of the lick stone is.
+Anyone who does some maths (see our Nutritional calculator ) will soon see that the average Dutch pasture can meet the horse's mineral needs perfectly.
+With one exception: Sodium.
+It is still just when the horse does not work and hardly sweats, but in all other cases the average pasture contains far too little sodium, and this is the reason that you should always offer a horse a lick.
 In fact, a lick that contains only sodium compounds could be enough, but a lick stone can be very useful to immediately offer some extra minerals.
 We call such a lick a mineral block.

 You may be wondering why we don't just sprinkle sodium on the horse's food.
 The reason is that the horse's sodium requirement is very individual.
-There is no such thing as a "default value" for sodium: it is highly dependent on muscle work, perspiration and kidney secretion.
-If we fed horses a standard value of sodium, one horse could become seriously deficient, while another horse would get too high blood pressure due to the sodium surplus.
-Horses must therefore be able to absorb sodium entirely according to individual needs, which is perfect when your horse has access to a lick stone.
+There is no such thing as a "standard value" for sodium: it is highly dependent on muscle work, perspiration and kidneys secretion.
+If we were to feed horses a standard value of sodium, one horse could become seriously deficient, while another horse would get too high blood pressure due to the sodium surplus.
+Horses must therefore be able to absorb sodium entirely according to individual needs, and that is perfect when your horse has access to a lick stone.

 Why does a horse lick a lick?

 For horses, sodium is always a bit of a concern, which is why nature has ensured that horses actively look for "something salty" as soon as the sodium level threatens to become too low.
-It's this programmed craving for sodium that puts horses on a lick don't lick.
-Once the horse has received enough sodium, the need for a salty taste disappears, and the horse stops licking or even dislikes salty things.
+It is this programmed sodium craving that makes horses lick a lick.
+Once the horse has taken in enough sodium, the need for a salty taste disappears, and the horse stops licking or even dislikes salty things.

-In drawing up our requirements and assessing the licks, we have assumed that they apply to horses that receive natural nutrition: so only grass and/or hay, but no grain products or unnecessary supplements.* (Please also read our page on [Natural Food] (* natural food) for more information.) *
+In drawing up our requirements and assessing the licks, we have assumed that they apply to horses that receive a natural diet: so only grass and/or hay, but no grain products or unnecessary supplements.* (Please also read our page on Natural Food natural food (*naturalfood) for more information.) *

 The influence of this on the assessment of the licks is twofold:

 - Horses that only receive grass and/or hay will eat much more of this than horses that also receive concentrates.
 The larger amount of grass and/or hay also means that the horses will receive much more minerals.
-The horse therefore does not need any further supplementation of most minerals that occur in large quantities in grass.
+The horse therefore does not need any further supplementation of most of the minerals that are abundant in grass.
 The minerals that are sometimes a bit on the low side in grass, such as copper and zinc, the horse will need earlier.
-This problem is probably not the case with horses that live on concentrates, but they benefit from an extra supplementation of some minerals that are not found in grains, but in grass.
+This problem is probably not the case with horses that live on concentrates, but they benefit from an extra supplementation of some minerals that do not occur in grains, but in grass.
 Horses that receive a natural diet may therefore need a different mineral supplement than horses that receive fast food.

-We have assumed an average horse, a 500 kg horse that performs light work.
-For this we have used our [online food calculator] (* food calculator), which uses the target values stated in the literature for its calculations.
-With the nutrition calculator it is easy to calculate the nutritional needs of your own horse.
+We have assumed an average horse, a 500 kilo horse that performs light work.
+For this we used our online food calculator , which uses the target (*foodcalculator) in the literature for its calculations.
+With the feeding calculator it is easy to calculate the nutritional needs of your own horse.

-A mineral block allows us to easily administer some additional minerals to the horse, as long as we are sure that we are not inadvertently giving the horse a surplus.
+A mineral block allows us to easily give the horse some additional minerals, as long as we are sure that we are not inadvertently giving the horse a surplus.
 And that is more difficult than it seems.